 The financial and emotional toll of a motorcycle accident can be enormous.
 Attorney Craig D. Earnhart of Earnhart Law helps motorcycle victims and their families recover compensation from drivers whose negligence or distracted driving has caused serious injury or worse in a motorcycle accident.
-Our Delray Beach personal injury practice extends to Boynton Beach, Boca Raton and communities throughout south Palm Beach County.
+Our Delray Beach motorcycle accident attorney offers services to Boynton Beach, Boca Raton and communities throughout south Palm Beach County.
 Learn more about Florida motorcycle accidents and how to stay safe below, and contact Earnhart Law for a free consultation if you have been hurt in an accident caused by another driver.

 Motorcycle Accident Risks